 Can someone spread the virus without being sick?

 People are thought to be most contagious when symptoms make them very sick.
 There have been reports of people without symptoms spreading the disease.
 However, this is not thought to be the main way the virus seems to spread.

 How easily does the virus spread?

-COVID-19 has spread easily and can remain in the community if not contained.
+COVID-19 spreads easily and can remain in the community if not contained.
 "Community spread" means people who catch the virus are not sure how, where or when they were near someone who was sick with it.
-(CDC)

 What are the symptoms of COVID-19?

 - Dry cough

 Aches and pains, nasal congestion, runny nose, sore throat or diarrhea are less common.
 In most cases, symptoms are mild and take effect slowly.
 Even after infection, some people show no symptoms and do not feel sick.
 Most people (about 80 percent) recover without needing special treatment.